 When: October – December

 For jazz lovers making their way to Barcelona this autumn, the VOLL-DAMM International Jazz Music Festival in Barcelona is sure to meet your musical needs.
 Celebrated from October through to December, and featuring acts from all corners of the globe, the event will be held in different venues across the city, from the grand Palau de la Música, to more intimate venues like the Harlem Jazz Club.
-And to top if all off, 2018 marks the 50th year of the festival!
 For more information and a full schedule, check out the Barcelona Jazz Festival website.

 Traditional Tapas: It goes without saying that no trip to Barcelona would be complete without indulging in the delicious bite-size snacks known as tapas!
 With everything from spicy nibbles to savoury and sugary combinations, prepare for ultimate palatal pleasure in Barcelona this Autumn.

 Be sure to indulge in some tapas with a Catalan twist this season, including prunes wrapped in bacon, as well as various seafood-inspired dishes, fresh from the Mediterranean!
 We suggest heading to El Xampanyet for an authentic experience, while you enjoy the tantalizing taste of a variety of tapas paired with a glass of traditional Catalan Cava!